jaclu/tmux-conf/docs/scripting.md

 Any un-escaped backticks in the conf file will cause embedded scripts to fail.
 This is the case both for tmux code and comments.

-If not preceeded by a backslash, it would tell any embedded scripts that this indicates a start of a shell command.
-If it is outside the scope of the function it is about to run, it would never run that snipet, but if there is not another matching backtick indicating the end of this "shell-command", it will lead to failure reading the script, and be treated as a syntax error.
+If not preceded by a backslash, it would tell any embedded scripts that this indicates a start of a shell command.
+If it is outside the scope of the function it is about to run, it would never run that snippet, but if there is not another matching backtick indicating the end of this "shell-command", it will lead to failure reading the script, and be treated as a syntax error.

 Any backtick must use \\\` notation in the final conf file.